Eyelid Surgery (Blepharoplasty)

 - Excess skin and fine wrinkles of the lower eyelid

-Eyelid Hooding or Dermatochalasis is a medical condition that is characterized by an excess of droopy skin primarily of the upper eyelid.
-Eyelid hooding is more prevalent in those older than 40 but can occur at any age.
-It is typically caused by the loss of elasticity and gradual weakening of connective tissues in the skin that come with aging.
+The medical condition eyelid hooding or dermatochalasis is when their is excess of droopy skin primarily of the upper eyelid.
+Eyelid hooding is more prevalent in individuals 40 or older, but can occur at any age.
+Causes of this eye condition are from the loss of elasticity and gradual weakening of connective tissues in the skin that come with aging.
 Although it tends to run in families, it can be a secondary effect of certain systematic diseases, trauma or prior surgery.